decentraland/documentation/content/creator/sdk7/blockchain/scene-blockchain-operations.md

 A Decentraland scene can interface with the Ethereum blockchain.
 This can serve to obtain data about the user's wallet and the tokens in it, or to trigger transactions that could involve any Ethereum token, fungible or non-fungible.
 This can be used in many ways, for example to sell tokens, to reward tokens as part of a game-mechanic, to change how a player interacts with a scene if they own certain tokens, etc.

-You use the **Ethers.js** library in Decentraland scenes, this is a popular 3rd party library to interact with the Ethereum blockchain.

 Note that all transactions in the Ethereum mainnet that are triggered by a scene will require a player to approve and pay a gas fee.

 All blockchain operations also need to be carried out as [asynchronous functions]({{< ref "/content/creator/sdk7/programming-patterns/async-functions.md" >}}), since the timing depends on external events.